 You can use Spark AR Studio to change the shape of people's faces.
-You can also add a retouching effect to faces, and the whole scene.
+You can also add a retouching effect to faces and the whole scene.
 In this tutorial you'll learn to do both.

 You'll find everything you need to build this effect in the sample content folder.
 Download it to follow along.

 Open the unfinished effect in the sample content folder to follow along.
-To help you get started quickly, we've already imported the set of blend shapes you'll need.
+To help you get started quickly we've already imported the set of blend shapes you'll need.
 It's listed in the Assets panel as faceDistortionPack.

-First, add a face tracker to your scene:
+Start by adding a face tracker to your scene:

-It'll be listed as faceTracker0 in the Scene Panel.
+It'll be listed as faceTracker0 in the Scene panel.